jhen0409/react-chrome-extension-boilerplate/README.md

 #### React/Flux hot reload

-This boilerplate uses Webpack and react-hot-loader, and use Redux.
+This boilerplate uses `Webpack` and `react-transform`, and use Redux.
 You can hot reload by editing related files of Popup & Window.

 #### LiveReload